16 Tips for Kickstarting Your Zero Waste Lifestyle

 Living a zero waste lifestyle is not only good for the planet, but it can also be good for your wallet.
 By reducing waste, we can save money on low-quality and disposable items and create a more sustainable and intentional way of living.

-Let’s take a look at some of the best ways to reduce waste in our everyday lives and more toward a zero waste lifestyle:
+Let’s take a look at some of the best ways to reduce waste in our everyday lives and move more toward a zero waste lifestyle:

 1. Say No to Single-Use Plastics